Create an Experience Builder app

 The app appears in a different web browser tab.

-3. On the search bar, click the Basemap button and choose Streets (Night).
+3. Click the Basemap Gallery button and choose Streets (Night).
+Close the Basemap Gallery pane.

 4. In the widget, on the Search tab, click the Draw a point tool.

-5. Zoom in to a location on the map, click the map to add a point, and click Next.
+5. Zoom in to a location on the map and click the map to add a point.
+Click Next.

 6. On the Buffers tab, accept the default Drive time buffers and click Next.